ATACMS: Details

+JTACMS was intended to be a jointly funded program with NATO allies; the United Kingdom, Federal Republic of Germany, Belgium, the Netherlands and Italy were initially contacted about joining the program, with the British and Germans expressing interest, while the others declined due to lacking adequate funds.

+Starting from at least the end of year 1986, the ATACMS program was led by Colonel Thomas J. Kunhart.

+Production

 In March 1986, Ling-Temco-Vought won the contract for the missile design.
 The system was assigned the MGM-140 designation.
 The first test launch came two years later, thanks to earlier experience of the company with previous programs.

-The first use of the ATACMS in combat was during Operation Desert Storm in 1991, where 32 of the missiles were fired from the M270 MLRS.
-During Operation Iraqi Freedom in 2003, more than 450 missiles were fired.
-As of early 2015, over 560 ATACMS missiles had been fired in combat.

 In 2007, the U.S. Army terminated the ATACMS program due to cost, ending the ability to replenish stocks.
 To sustain the remaining inventory, the ATACMS Service Life Extension Program (SLEP) was launched, which refurbishes or replaces propulsion and navigation systems, replaces cluster munition warheads with the unitary blast fragmentation warhead, and adds a proximity fuze option to obtain area effects.
 Deliveries were projected to start in 2018.
 The ATACMS SLEP is a bridging initiative to provide time to complete analysis and development of a successor capability to the aging ATACMS stockpile, which could be ready around 2022.

+The National Defense Authorization Act for Fiscal Year 2023 authorized the production and procurement of up to 1,700 additional ATACMS, but this was not funded by the 2023 Defense Appropriations Act.

+Stockpile upgrades

 In January 2015, Lockheed Martin received a contract to develop and test new hardware for Block I ATACMS missiles to eliminate the risk of unexploded ordnance by 2016.
 The first modernized Tactical Missile System (TACMS) was delivered in September 2016 with updated guidance electronics and added capability to defeat area targets using a unitary warhead, without leaving behind unexploded ordnance.

 Lockheed was awarded a production contract for launch assemblies as part of the SLEP in August 2017.

 In 2021, Lockheed Martin was contracted to upgrade existing M39 munitions to the M57 variant with a WDU-18/B warhead from the Harpoon missile by 2024.

 A plan announced in October 2016 to add an existing seeker to enable the ATACMS to strike moving targets on land and at sea was terminated in December 2020 to pursue other missile efforts.